mika-jpd/Neural-Topic-Models-Manosphere-Themes/README.md

-# Application of Neural Topic Models for Exploration of Themes in Online Communities
+# Application of Neural Topic Models for Exploration of Themes in Manosphere Communities

 Analysis of manosphere forums using Deep Neural Network based Topic Models